 Guest list: do you invite partners of guests, and their children?

 Weddings are more expensive than ever and it’s led engaged couples to make difficult decisions when it comes to cutting costs – one being decisions on guest numbers.
 Micro-weddings were introduced during the pandemic but more and more couples are deciding to downsize their wedding guest lists for many reasons.

 Consider if you really need to invite your friends’ partners who you’ve never met just because it’s wedding etiquette – as well as their children.
 They may be happy for a night off!
 While this can lead to really difficult decisions and conversations, it’s worth it if you need to save on costs, or simply want your nearest and dearest there.
 Remember to make it ultra-clear on the invitation to avoid confusion and use kind but firm wording – such as ‘we love your little ones, but this is an adults-only event’!

 Who makes the speeches?

-It is correct for the bride’s family to sit on the left of the aisle and the groom’s on the right.
-However, with civil ceremonies, a modern trend is to have an open seating plan, with guests ‘choosing a seat, not a side’.
+However, in the modern day, it’s very common for couples to have an open seating plan, with guests ‘choosing a seat, not a side’.
 This goes with the sentiment of two families becoming one.

-If you want to stick to tradition, the bride always walks on the left side of her escort so that his right hand is free to draw his sword to protect her.
+If you want to stick to tradition, the bride always walks on the left side of her escort so that his right hand is free to draw his sword to protect her, as tradition goes!
 As she walks towards the alter, she will be on her family’s side of the church for support, and as she returns on her new hubby’s arm, she will be on his side of the church, symbolically being introduced into his family.